Tianscar/notcute/README.md

 ## Contributing
 The A3WT project currently maintained by only [me](https://github.com/Tianscar).
 Since I'm not a skilled programmer, the code may be badly written...
-So! contributing welcome!
+So!
+Contributing welcome!
 PRs welcome!
 I'm quite glad to have you!

 ## License
 [Apache-2.0](https://github.com/AnsdoShip/a3wt/blob/main/LICENSE) (c) [A3WT](https://github.com/AnsdoShip/a3wt)